-Unbroken Land 2020: Stories of connection to nature, place and belonging
+Unbroken Land 2020 and 2021: Stories of connection to nature, place and belonging

 Unbroken Land water themed video works will be released episodically from June onwards.

 Virtual presentation offers us unique opportunities to showcase the talents of our Alice Springs community on more far reaching online platforms, and to far greater audiences than the original planned live event.

 Access and inclusion will remain at the very heart of the virtual Unbroken Land, with closed captioning and audio description access features.

 From ritual to resource, water connects us all

 Join us on this 2020 Unbroken Land journey…